Skip to content

 Any MCP bundle that declares UI resources and placements becomes an MCP App.
 See MCP Apps for the full concept and MCP App Bridge for the implementation protocol.

-NimbleBrain exposes a /mcp endpoint that turns the entire platform into a Streamable HTTP MCP server.
-External MCP clients — Claude Code, Open WebUI, or another NimbleBrain instance — can connect and access all installed tools through a single endpoint.
+NimbleBrain exposes a /mcp endpoint that turns the platform into a Streamable HTTP MCP server.
+External MCP clients — Claude Code, Open WebUI, or another NimbleBrain instance — can connect through a single endpoint.
+Each request names its workspace via the X-Workspace-Id header (validated against your membership): /mcp serves that one workspace’s tools plus your identity tools (conversations, files, automations), and refuses tools in any other workspace.
+A request with no X-Workspace-Id is identity-only.